MadCzarls/symfony-docker/README.md

 # Disclaimer

 Although there are present different files for `prod` and `dev` environments these are only stubs and this repo is not suitable to run on `prod` environment.
-The idea was to create as much integral, self-contained and flexible environment for `development` as possible and these files are here to easily mimic `prod` env and point out differences in configuration.
+The idea was to create as much integral, self-contained and flexible environment for `development` as possible and these files are here merely to easily mimic `prod` env and point out differences in configuration.